chendo19/bolt-leaders-extension/README.md

 Author: YourNameHere

-This Bolt extension can be used to add Leaders in article editor
+This Bolt extension can be used to add Leaders in the article editor

 Installation: